hexfellow/hex_toolkit_general_chassis/README.md

 #### **Introduction**

-The **Cart Gen** module generates a circular trajectory for testing purposes.
+The **Cart Gen** node generates a circular trajectory for testing purposes.

 #### **Published Topics**